Information-theoretic interpretation of quantum formalism

-The simplicial entropy is closely related to the von Neumann entropy of quantum information.
-It turns out that the von Neumann entropy is the lower bound of all simplicial entropies over all charts, defined in general systems, Sec.(\ref{dynamic}).
-This will lead to a more substantial interpretation of the von Neumann entropy in terms of information theory in Theorem (\ref{fondamental}).

-We encountered two forms of entropy, the chart entropy $\mathbb{H}(\Omega)$ in the sample set and the simplicial entropy $\mathbb{H}(\Sigma_\mu)$ in the simplex.
-The two forms of entropy obviously differ in the static chart, for instance the simplicial entropy of a state pure state (defined just below) is zero, which is not the case in general for the chart entropy.
-However, they will merge in the so-called \enquote{canonical chart} (Proposition \ref{commonentropy} below).
-At last, they are both bounded by the capacity of the register, i.e., $N$ bits.
+To sum up, we encountered two forms of entropy, the window entropy $\mathbb{H}(\Omega)$ on the sample set and the simplicial entropy $\mathbb{H}(\Sigma_\mu)$ on the simplex.
+The two forms of entropy obviously differ in the source window, for instance the simplicial entropy of a pure state (defined just below) is zero, which is not the case in general for the window entropy.
+However, they will merge in a \enquote{principal window} (Proposition \ref{commonentropy} below).
+At last, they are both bounded above by the storage capacity of the register, i.e., $N$ bits.

-\paragraph{Observable.} Let us now turn to the computation of the expectation of an observable with respect to a quantum state $(w_\Lambda, \mathcal{W}_\Lambda)$, i.e., the expectation value with respect to the joined probability distribution in $(\Sigma_\mu, \Omega)$ composed of both the mixed distribution $\{\mu_i\}$ and the LP solutions of $\mathcal{V}_\Lambda$.
-Since the two probabilities are independent the global expectation is the expectation with respect to the working distribution.
-For simplicity, we take this result as a definition. \begin{definition}[Quantum expectation $\langle Q\rangle$] The quantum expectation of an observable $Q(\omega)=\mathrm{q}_\omega$ is the expectation $\langle Q\rangle=\langle \mathrm{q} w_\Lambda\rangle$ with respect to the working distribution $w_\Lambda$. \end{definition} The quantum expectation coincides with the default most likely value when the working distribution $w_\Lambda$ coincides with the center of mass $g$.
+\paragraph{} The simplicial entropy is closely related to the von Neumann entropy of standard quantum information.
+It turns out that the von Neumann entropy is actually the lower bound of all simplicial entropies over all windows, defined in general systems, Sec. (\ref{dynamic}).
+This will lead to a more substantial interpretation of the von Neumann entropy in terms of information theory in Theorem (\ref{fondamental}) below.